loqalabs/loqa-meta/governance/README.md

 ## Overview

-Loqa is an open-source project developed under the stewardship of Ambiware Labs.
+Loqa is an open-source project developed under the stewardship of Loqa Labs.
 This document outlines the governance model and decision-making processes for the project.

 ### Related Documents